Published on: August 20, 2020

 Remember Chief Brody in Jaws?
 Do you remember his white nose?
 Yep, that’s a physical sunscreen.

-Before we talk about chemical sunscreens, let’s take a step back for a second and look at how UV rays can damage skin.
+Before we move on to chemical sunscreens, let’s take a step back for a second and look at how UV rays can damage skin.

 How UV Rays Can Damage Skin